 There is no one-size-fits-all approach, but a good option for many companies is to attempt to foster a sense of fun when it comes to the retail experience.
 Shopping is often seen as a chore by consumers, especially as it is so easy to order products online, so retailers must go above and beyond to provide their customers with an enjoyable time.

-This is what provides bricks-and-mortar retailers with a significant advantage over online shopping.
+This is what provides brick-and-mortar retailers with a significant advantage over online shopping.
 By transforming your focus from what customers can buy to what they can do, you can create a value beyond that which the actual products provide.

 So, how can you ensure that your customers have a fun retail experience?
 Here is our advice on how to improve customer experience, based on our experience and examples from top retailers around the world.